seife/meta-stlinux/README.md

 Currently the only supported boot mechanism is booting a USB Stick.
 Fore more information have a look at this wiki page: [Boot-from-USB-Stick](https://github.com/project-magpie/meta-stlinux/wiki/Boot-from-USB-Stick)

+Based on Christian Ege's excellent project-magpie, https://github.com/project-magpie/meta-stlinux

-Layer maintainer: Christian Ege (graugans) k4230r6 at googlemail.com
+Layer maintainer: Stefan Seyfrid seife at tuxbox-git.slipkontur.de